What Is a Savings Account? Here’s Why You Need One Today

 Best Savings Accounts

 Not all savings accounts are the same.
 Some have high savings yields, while others offer products with more established banking brands, easy access to ATMs, lower minimum opening balances, and minimal fee structures.
-Check out Smart Money's best savings accounts to select the best savings account for you.

 Pros of Savings Accounts

-Federally Insured: Savings accounts with banks are insured by the FDIC, and savings accounts with credit unions are insured by the NCUA (more on this below).
+• Federally Insured: Savings accounts with banks are insured by the FDIC, and savings accounts with credit unions are insured by the NCUA (more on this below).
+[1]

 Cons of Savings Accounts

-Quick Access to Cash: We list this as a pro and a con because access to your cash can make it tempting to spend money.
+• Quick Access to Cash: We list this as a pro and a con because access to your cash can make it tempting to spend money.
 That is why placing your cash in investments with a fixed term or investing in the stock market increases the barrier to fund movement.
 This barrier helps blunt temporary urges to spend frivolously.

-Fees and Minimum Balances: Savings accounts offering the highest interest rates also come tethered to minimum balances and early withdrawal fees.
+• Fees and Minimum Balances: Savings accounts offering the highest interest rates also come tethered to minimum balances and early withdrawal fees.
 These cons can be mitigated with financial planning and budgeting.
 High-yield savings accounts can fit perfectly into your financial ecosystem with thoughtful planning.

 Why You Need a Savings Account

-For everyday spending needs, you should use your checking account.
-However, savings accounts are great places to start saving funds to distance yourself from the paycheck-to-paycheck lifestyle.
 By contributing regularly to an interest-earning savings account, you can grow your money without much work on your end.
-You can use your savings account to meet short-term savings goals like saving for a down payment for a car or emergency fund.
+You can use your savings account to meet short-term savings goals like saving for a down payment on a car or emergency fund.
+(Try Smart Money's emergency fund calculator.)

 Smart Tip: